aleexnager/Linux-autoUpdate/README.md

   - Before -> **-rwxr--r--** 1 alex alex 3875 Feb 20 20:27 autoUpdate.sh.
   - After &nbsp;  -> **-rwxr-xr-x** 1 alex alex 3875 Feb 20 20:27 autoUpdate.sh.
 - In order to find any hidden file like .bashrc use `$ ls -a`.
+- .bashrc is usually located at the home directory.
+You can get there quickly from anywhere with `$ cd ~`
 - There is no need in changing the script itself but you can modify it if you want to.